-In a SHTF scenario, there will be no hospitals open for business.
-You will likely need to be able to stitch a wound for yourself or for someone you are with.
+Critical to any first aid survival or emergency preparedness training is the ability to stitch a wound – either for yourself or for someone you are with.
 A quick lesson in semantics: “Stitching” a wound is synonymous with “suturing” a wound.
 A “suture” can mean either the entire process of closing the wound, or it can also refer to the string-like material that is used to stitch up the wound.
-My best advice for you on how to suture wounds is to sign up for a course and get some hands on training in stitching wounds yourself.
+As with many survival skills, the best advice for learning how to suture wounds is to sign up for a course and get some hands on training in stitching wounds yourself.
 There are courses that will teach you how to stitch a wound using different types of suture material and different types of sutures as well as proper suture techniques.
 This article and the video at the bottom of the page will get you started on knowing the basic steps, but there is no substitute for hands-on training.

 Suture Kit / First Aid Kit

-My second best bit of advice for you is to purchase a good suture kit.
+Another important bit of advice is to purchase a good suture kit.
 A suture kit has all of the materials you will need for wound closure, including scalpels (handles and blades), probes, forceps, hemostats (needle holder), benzoin swab, operating scissors, suture (both absorbable and non-absorbable), syringes, sterilization material, suture needles (often attached to the suture material), and medical gloves.
-I suggest you look at the Suture Kits and 1st Aid Kits From Nitro Pak Preparedness Center.
-They have a great selection, offer a low-price guarantee and give a 100% money back guarantee for 6 months on everything.

 How To Suture a Wound: Step-By-Step

 Here is a step by step guide on how to suture a wound (NOTE: Every wound is different.
 For most minor to intermediate wounds, this advice is sufficient.
-However, if the wound involves excessive blood flow or severe tissue loss, has severed tendons, ligaments, arteries, etc…some more advanced suturing techniques will probably be needed.
-I encourage you to of course take a class on suturing and to read all you can about how to suture a wound in order to prepare you for these more intense injuries):
+However, if the wound involves excessive blood flow or severe tissue loss, has severed tendons, ligaments, arteries, etc…some more advanced suturing techniques will almost certainly be needed.
+Again, you should take a class on suturing and read all you can about how to suture a wound in order to prepare you for these more intense injuries):

 Sterilize any equipment you will be using for the procedure.
 A good suture kit will come with sterilization material like rubbing alcohol and/or hydrogen peroxide.
 Wash the equipment first with soap and water.
 Then soak it in either rubbing alcohol or hydrogen peroxide for 20 seconds, then let it dry on a clean paper towel or cloth.
 If you do not have sterilization material, you can sterilize equipment by burning on an open flame.
 However, if you use this method, hold the equipment to the side of the flame so that soot doesn’t accumulate on the equipment.
 Make sure you wear surgical gloves if you have them.
 If not, thoroughly wash your hands with soap and water and then rub in rubbing alcohol.